storj/ipfs-go-ds-storj/README.md

-# Storj Datastore Implementation
+# Storj Datastore for IPFS

-This is an implementation of the datastore interface backed by Storj.
+This is an implementation of the IPFS datastore interface backed by Storj.

 **NOTE:** Plugins only work on Linux and MacOS at the moment.
 You can track the progress of this issue here: https://github.com/golang/go/issues/19282